ietf-wg-cellar/ebml-specification/specification.markdown

 than needed to store the data in order to facilitate overwriting it at a later date -- e.g., when its final size isn't known in advance.
-In [@tableVariousSizes], an integer `2` (with a corresponding binary value of 0b10) is shown encoded as different Variable Size Integers with lengths from one octet to four octets.
+In [@tableVariousSizes], an integer `2` (with a corresponding binary value of 0b10) is shown encoded as different Variable-Size Integers with lengths from one octet to four octets.
 All four encoded examples have identical semantic meaning, though the VINT\_WIDTH and the padding of the VINT\_DATA vary.